Loading IndicatorLoading Indicator

 Summary

-• President Lee Jae-myung approved the appointment of Shin Hyun-song as governor of the Bank of Korea after the ruling and opposition parties agreed on and adopted his confirmation hearing report.
+• President Lee Jae-myung approved the appointment of Shin Hyun-song, governor of the Bank of Korea, after lawmakers from the ruling and opposition parties adopted his confirmation hearing report by agreement.

-• Shin is classified as a pragmatic hawk who supports preemptive interest-rate increases to respond to inflation.
+• The market classifies Shin as a pragmatic hawk who supports preemptive rate hikes to respond to inflation.

 Forecast Trend Report by Period